YangKeao/thaterror/README.md

 func (err *IOError) PkgwebhookconfigError()                          {}
 ```

+However, this information will lose after `Unwrap`.
+We have to set the return
+type of `Unwrap` to `error` but not `ErrorWrapUnion`, because the function in Go
+is not `covariant` with the return value.

 ## Install & Use

 `thaterror` hasn't prepared to be widely used.
 The documents and tests are not
 rich enough.
 You can install and read the help information to have a try.
-If
+If you
-you have any suggestion on the error handling tools or lints, feel free to open
+have any suggestion on the error handling tools or lints, feel free to open an
-an issue and help us to improve `thaterror`.
+issue and help us to improve `thaterror`.

 ## TODO List